 4:30 p.m.: An estimated $7,000 worth of items were reported stolen from a house that was burglarized on Sunset Road in Boulder Creek.

 Midnight: Deputies arrested a man on the 6300 block of Highway 9 in Felton for an outstanding felony warrant.
 He was booked into the Santa Cruz County Jail.

 10 p.m.: A man was arrested in central Boulder Creek after he allegedly struck a cohabiting woman, leaving bruises.
 He was booked into the Santa Cruz County Jail.

 11:33 p.m.: Deputies arrested a man on the 9400 block of Highway 9 in Ben Lomond after they determined he was too drunk to take care of himself.

 4:06 p.m.: A juvenile was arrested at his home and taken to juvenile hall after he allegedly violated his probation by throwing a rock at a vehicle.

 11:20 p.m.: Deputies arrested a man on the 8100 block of Harvard Drive in Ben Lomond after determining that he was high on LSD.

 Scotts Valley Police Department

 This column includes items reported in dispatch logs of the listed agencies and records of the California Highway Patrol and area fire departments.
 Additional information may be based on reports from other agencies and officers.
-All suspects are considered innocent until proven guilty, and charges may have been added or dropped as of publication.
+The Press-Banner reminds its readers to lock their vehicles and homes.